Check out other blogs that write about music and dance:

 Mixed Tape Masterpiece

-This witty and hilarious guy brings you back to his youth in the 80s where he cherished his mixed tapes that he recorded off the radio.
+This witty and hilarious guy brings you back to his youth in the 80s where he cherished the mixed tapes that he recorded off the radio.
 If you love eighties music (like I do) you should check him.
 He makes his blog personal by bringing his readers into what happened during that time in his life and his connection to the various songs.

 Hear!
 Hear!
 Music

 With a focus on artists breaking boundaries and artist’s bringing a new twist to their work, this writer focuses on the live music and the artist as an individual through interviews.
-In past write ups the writer has reflected on songs and albums drawing out the differences and strength of these works in today’s pop music scene.
+In past write-ups, the writer has reflected on songs and albums drawing out the differences and strength of these works in today’s pop music scene.

 The Immortal Jukebox

 The name of this blog says it all.
 The Immortal Jukebox reflects that you are never too young or too old to appreciate the classics Thom Hickey brings you back in time with his music posts.
 His most recent in July 2015 about Junior Parker (Next Time You See Me) and The Dixie Cups (The Chapel of Love).
-Hickey combines history of music and personal opinion into a nicely wrapped box on Christmas.
+Hickey combines the history of music and personal opinion into a nicely wrapped box on Christmas.